 If you had to think of one nail-biting Super Over innings in cricket, Ben Stokes’ face will surely come to your mind.
 Hailed as one of the best all-rounders, he’s a sensation not just on the pitch but also on the field.
 But that’s nothing new.
 What’s always been a question mark, however, is his hair.

-For years now, Ben Stokes’ hair transplant has been speculated (especially as he turned a new leaf after being cleared of the Bristol nightclub incident).
-Though nothing has been said by the fast bowler himself.
+For years now, Ben Stokes’ hair transplant has been speculated (especially as he turned a new leaf after being cleared of the Bristol nightclub incident) and the bowler himself has admitted to getting the surgery.
+But how did it come to be?
+Let’s find out!

 Who Is Ben Stokes?